-argument: - whether we can reason, or attain any sure result, upon the supposition of a single agent, where the functions performed differ thus widely in their nature?
-We are still unprovided with an absolute answer on this point.
-That which is in itself obvious to no sense, and defined only by certain observed effects, is not easily thus discriminated; and we must be satisfied with present conclusions of more general kind.
-The presumption I think to be in favour of its unity, under such interpretation of the term as we are reasonably able to give.
-It will occur as an obvious argument to this effect, that if we admit more than one agent in reference to the diversity of offices fulfilled, we must, by parity of reason, admit several-a condition very improbable, though we cannot absolutely disprove it.
-A second and strong argument is the apparent identity of structure in that portion of the nervous system, from which we have cause to believe the nervous power to be evolved.
-If to these reasons we add the general uniformity of the minute nervous tissue even of the sentient and motor nerves, - the connexion of nerves of different classes with each other and with common centres, - the apparent provision made by ganglia and otherwise, for modifying the action in its progress, - and the equal exhaustion of nervous power by excess of actions the most diverse in kind, - we may justly infer that it is an element of single nature with which we are dealing; capable of similar relations of quantity and intensity; of like translation to different organs along the course of nerves; and of suspension by the same causes of injury or disturbance.
+admit several; --- a condition very improbable, though we cannot absolutely disprove it.
+A second and strong argument is the apparent identity of structure in that portion of the nervous system - the cineritious substance - from which we have cause to believe the nervous power to be evolved.
+To these reasons we may further add the general uniformity of the minute nervous tissue even of the sentient and motor nerves :--the connexion of nerves of different classes with each other and with common centres; --- the apparent provision made by ganglia and otherwise, for modifying the action in its progress; - and the equal exhaustion of nervous power by excess of actions the most diverse in These several circumstances seem to warrant the kind. conclusion that it is an element of single nature with which we are dealing; --- a power capable of similar relations of quantity and intensity; of like translation to different organs along the course of nerves; and of suspension by the same causes of injury or disturbance.

-In discussing this question of identity we have to con-

-sider, not solely the agent transmitting power, but also the diversity of the organs receiving it.
+In discussing this question of identity we have to consider, not solely the agent transmitting power, but also the diversity of the organs receiving it.
 The same influence directed to parts of different composition and structure will produce different results.
 That which acts in a given manner upon the contractile muscular fibre must be presumed to have other effect upon membranous or glandular organisation.
 Here again our attention is forcibly drawn to the analogous conditions of electricity; which agent, in its various modes of excitement, conduction, and action on different forms of matter, offers the same class of problems for solution; and, through them, arguments of similar character for the unity of the nervous power.
 Whether the identity of the two agents can be inferred from any evidence beyond such analogies, is a question we shall speedily have to consider.

 Of the several properties or conditions we may assign to the nervous power, that of Quantity is, perhaps, the most determinate.
 The terms of excess and deficiency, exhaustion and reparation, familiar in medical use, seem to be warranted in fact, as well as for the common expression of bodily states or feelings; and scarcely indeed can we explain a single phenomenon of the animal or organic functions without the virtual admission of this idea.
 Though still unpossessed of any certain proof as to the structure or living actions by which nervous power is generated, yet does this deficiency in no wise alter or affect the inference.
 It is certain from observation that the production takes place chiefly in the central organs; and, as we have seen, presumably in the cortical or cineritious part of their structure.
 A constant supply from the generating organs to the conducting nerves is proved to be necessary, to maintain the efficiency of the latter in ministering to all the peculiar actions, single or sympathetic, of animal life.
-Even as regards the system of nerves of organic life, though apparently endowed with some appropriate nervous power, independent of that of . the cerebro-spinal system, yet is this in various ways subordinate to the latter; and requiring a certain amount of constant communication both with it, and with the cerebral hemispheres, to maintain its actions unimpaired.
+Even as regards the system of nerves of organic life, though apparently endowed with some appropriate nervous power, independent of that of the cerebro-spinal system, yet is this in various ways subordinate to the latter; and requiring a certain amount of constant communication both with it, and with the cerebral hemispheres, to maintain its actions unimpaired.
 However obscure these relations, they all involve, in one part or other, the notion of quantity; not indeed so definitely as in the case of the voluntary functions; but still admitting no other distinct interpretation of facts.